 The Faculty Role in the Conduct Process

 Once an incident is reported, the Office of Student Conduct will initiate the conduct process.
-The process can be found here.
 Faculty may be contacted by the office for further clarification or to serve as a witness in a formal hearing.
 In some cases, faculty members are notified of the outcome.
 However, due to FERPA, most cases do not allow for this notification.
 The Office of Student Conduct will endeavor to update faculty members as much as possible within this restriction.